 I’m no stranger to SEO tools, having tried countless number of tools in the past few years.
 Since I deal with several clients with SEO requirements at my digital marketing agency, I’m always open to experiment with new tools or revisit some of the old tools with new/improved features.

-The year 2018 has been no different.
+The year 2018 was no different.
 I experimented with different SEO tools throughout the year.
 I liked a few and some were just meh!

 Ahrefs is my favorite link building tool.
 The backlink audit carried out by Ahrefs is simply gold standard.
 The tool conjures up the most accurate backlink data one can obtain and the team behind Ahrefs is working hard to ensure that we get the most accurate backlink data we are looking for.